hyperjeff/EctoDvorak/README.md

 While I'm inspired by their willingness to totally change up where numbers and symbols go, and many ideas are really great, I want to explore other possibilities.

+One thing to note is that I *keep* the QWERTY positions for the command-keys, until I see a compelling reason not to.
+It's a touch of Stockholm Syndrome on my part, but a lot of those key positions were chosen for geometric as well as letter reasons.

 ## Installation

  * Copy to a Keyboard Layouts directory: